Naval Air Station Glynco: Cold War/Post-Vietnam War and Base Closure

-NAS Glynco was identified for closure by the end of 1974, part of a wide-ranging series of post-Vietnam budget reduction base closures that shuttered such installations as Naval Air Station Albany, Georgia (formerly Turner AFB), Naval Air Station Quonset Point, Rhode Island, McCoy AFB, Florida and Kincheloe Air Force Base.
+NAS Glynco was identified for closure by the end of 1974, part of a wide-ranging series of post-Vietnam budget reduction base closures that shuttered such installations as Naval Air Station Albany, Georgia (formerly Turner AFB), Naval Air Station Quonset Point, Rhode Island, McCoy AFB, Florida and Kincheloe Air Force Base, Michigan.
 As part of the base closure process, TRAWING 8 was disestablished and VT-86 was transferred to Training Air Wing SIX (TRAWING 6) at Naval Air Station Pensacola, Florida where it continues to train USN and USMC NFOs for the F/A-18F Super Hornet, F/A-18D Hornet, and EA-18G Growler.
 Until recently, USAF Navigators/Combat Systems Officers destined for weapon systems officer (WSO) duties in the F-15E Strike Eagle and B-1B Lancer were also trained by VT-86; however, the Air Force's 479th Flying Training Group (also located at NAS Pensacola) now performs these duties.
 The Air Traffic Control Operations and Maintenance Schools were initially relocated to NATTC Millington at the former NAS Memphis and current Naval Support Activity Mid-South, Tennessee and are now located with NATTC Pensacola at NAS Pensacola, Florida.

 At the time of its closure, NAS Glynco had been a strong influence in Glynn County for over 31 years, both economically and as an element of local identity, and its closure took the local community by surprise.
 The Glynn County community took control of its destiny when a group of 19 community leaders formed the Glynco Steering Committee to attract new civilian users to the airfield.
 Their efforts paid off in 1975 when the Federal Law Enforcement Training Center (FLETC) selected NAS Glynco's former lighter-than-air/blimp site for a consolidated training academy for federal law enforcement personnel.
 The community retained the airfield, which was designated the official county municipal airport in 1975.
 Both developments proved to be invaluable to the future of Brunswick and the Golden Isles.
 Contributions to the local economy and population of Glynn County by the FLETC have had considerable impact and the 8000 ft jet runway has been an important community asset.

 The Glynn County Airport Commission was established in 1980 to manage and develop new opportunities for both the Brunswick and St. Simons Island airports.
 Since then, the Airport Commission has continued to improve service and facilities through a series of upgrades and repairs.
 To accurately reflect the destination for travelers and pilots, the Glynco Jetport was renamed Brunswick Golden Isles Airport in 2003.
 The new passenger terminal, completed in 2005 on the site of the former Navy air traffic control tower and base operations building, reflects the local tradition of hospitality for passengers of scheduled carrier service.
 Subsequent improvements have encouraged the expansion of general aviation, charter airline and scheduled airline traffic as well.
 The previous Navy control tower has not been replaced by the FAA and the airport currently has no active control tower.